tensordiffeq/tdq-docs/tensordiffeq/tensordiffeq/_build/html/_sources/model/sa-compiling-example/index.md

 def func_ic(x):
     return x ** 2 * np.cos(math.pi * x)

+# We must select which loss functions will have adaptive weights
+# "residual" should a tuple for the case of multiple residual equation
+# BCs have to follow the same order as the previously defined BCs list
+dict_adaptive = {"residual": [True],
+                 "BCs": [True, False]}

+## Weights initialization
+# dictionary with keys "residual" and "BCs".
+Values must be a tuple with dimension
+# equal to the number of residuals and boundary conditions, respectively
+init_weights = {"residual": [tf.random.uniform([N_f, 1])],
+                "BCs": [100 * tf.random.uniform([512, 1]), None]}

 # Conditions to be considered at the boundaries for the periodic BC
 def deriv_model(u_model, x, t):